mingyuansung/mingyuansung.github.io/_posts/2014-05-11-installation-note.md

     * [symfony2/Yaml](http://pear.symfony.com/)
         * `pear install symfony2/Yaml`
     * [phpunit](http://phpunit.de/manual/3.7/en/installation.html)
+        * I can only use phpunit at command line, issue within IntelliJ
+        * do not remember how I did it previously
         * make sure to use v 3.7.36 for our environment
         * download 'phpunit-3.7.36.phar' from 'https://phar.phpunit.de/'
         * rename it to `phpunit.phar`